-If you can order microgreen seeds, starting a microgreen farm indoors is a super fun project to do at home.
+Starting a microgreen farm indoors is a fun project to do at home if you can order microgreen seeds.
 Growing your own mini-farm of potent antioxidant-containing greens is highly rewarding.
 Plus, kids are more likely to try eating foods they grew themselves!

 Feed Your Gut

 The best way to feed your gut is to consume foods that are prebiotics and probiotics.
-Probiotic foods are ones with colonies of good bacteria and yeast that can reproduce in your gut once you consume them.
-Examples are yogurt, kefir, fermented foods like sauerkraut, kimchi, miso, and others.
+Probiotic foods contain colonies of good bacteria and yeast that can reproduce in your gut once you consume them.
+Examples are yogurt, kefir, and fermented foods like sauerkraut, kimchi, miso, and others.
 Making probiotic foods at home can be a great way to spend time as a family.
 Many of these foods are very simple and easy to make.

 For prebiotics, choose foods that are high in insoluble fiber.
-This is a kind of fiber that is not digestible but helps to feed the existing bacteria in your gut, which in turn causes them to reproduce in higher numbers —more friends!
-Foods like this are onions, garlic, asparagus, unripe, or barely ripe bananas, green banana flour, and potato starch.
+This kind of fiber is not digestible but helps feed the bacteria in your gut, which in turn causes them to reproduce in higher numbers —more friends!
+Foods like this are onions, garlic, asparagus, unripe or barely ripe bananas, green banana flour, and potato starch.